BHT50/bht50.github.io/talks/abstracts/index.md

 #### André G. S. Landulfo (Federal University of ABC — Brazil)

+### Information flows, entanglement and communication in the presence of black holes
 #### Eduardo Martín-Martínez (University of Waterloo and Perimeter Institute — Canada)
+In this talk we will review several aspects of how information and correlations flow through quantum fields in the presence of black holes.
+We will focus on entanglement harvesting (the extraction of entanglement from a quantum field vacuum) and quantum communication in regions of strong curvature.
+We will use these results to gain some insight on how information is stored in quantum fields in the presence of strong gravity and horizons and what can relativistic quantum information teach us about them.

 #### Ko Sanders (FAU Erlangen-Nürnberg — Germany)